|Nutritional Guidelines (per serving)|

 Serve warm with cinnamon and sugar or fruit compote or both.

-Change up this basic recipe by mixing in nutmeg, cardamom, jam or preserves, raisins, dried apricots, dried cherries, dried cranberries, dried apples, dried peaches, walnuts, pecans, almonds or a mix of several of these options.
+- Change up this basic recipe by mixing in nutmeg, cardamom, jam or preserves, raisins, dried apricots, dried cherries, dried cranberries, dried apples, dried peaches, walnuts, pecans, almonds, or a mixture of several of these options.

-If you are partial to cinnamon, go ahead and mix some into the pudding, as desired, as well as sprinkling it on when you serve the pudding.
+- If you are partial to cinnamon, go ahead and mix some into the pudding and sprinkle it on when you serve the pudding.
 It goes especially well with raisins if you have chosen to add them.